SymfonyCasts/symfony5/sfcasts/ep1/twig.md

 flexibility your "child" templates have to place content in different spots.

-Most of the existing blocks are empty... but they can *also* define *default* content - lke the `title` block.
+Most of the existing blocks are empty... but they can *also* define *default* content - like the `title` block.
 See this `Welcome`?
 No surprise, that's currently the `title` of the page.

 Because this is surrounded by a block, we can *override* that in any template.